-For example, we have reviewed the Airbnb’s affiliate marketing program that mentions its pros and cons.
+For example, we have reviewed Airbnb’s affiliate marketing program which mentions its pros and cons.
 Such posts can help brands figure out what not to do when creating an affiliate program or approaching influencers for affiliate marketing.

 #2 Think of a Commission Rate

 The next step is to take care of the numbers.
 Decide how you wish to reward affiliates.
-Most companies offer a fixed commission that’s usually represented as a percentage.
+Most companies offer a fixed commission based on a percentage of each sale.
 However, you can also offer a flat-rate commission.
 The latter works well for companies that have a single product or when all products cost the same.

 Amazon has an affiliate program that can help you understand how to set up commissions.

-Here’s a breakdown of their commission rates based on product categories:
+Here’s an example of their commission rates based on product categories:

 Consider choosing a rate that’s not lower than what you see above for your specific category.
 However, make sure to carefully calculate your net profit after commission.
 This is important because rates are a lot higher than what Amazon offers.

 Here are the average commissions that affiliates can earn according to Shopify: